magento-hackathon/composer-repository/README.md

 ## Updating

 - `php bin/satis build satis.json <build-dir>`
-- Copy the updated files to the `gh-pages`-Branch and push them
+- Copy the updated files to the `gh-pages`-branch and push them